GmailとDropboxの連携イメージ

 ■Notes

-・Please connect Google Forms, Google Drive, and Dropbox with Yoom.
+・Please integrate Google Forms, Google Drive, and Dropbox with Yoom.

 ■Overview